palixir/wabe/CONTRIBUTING.md

 First of all, thanks you for taking time to improve Wabe.
 Wabe have a great test coverage, to keep this code quality, please add tests that cover your changes 🙂.

+## Requirement

+Wabe supports two types of databases: MongoDB and PostgreSQL.
+Since PostgreSQL is faster, it is the one we use in our tests.
+To run the tests, you need to have Docker installed and running on your machine.
+The launch scripts will take care of downloading the PostgreSQL image and creating a container before running the tests.
+More information can be found in the `wabe-postgres-launcher` or `wabe-mongodb-launcher` packages.

 ## Install

 Wabe uses Bun, so you need the latest version of Bun.
 You can see [here](https://bun.sh/docs/installation) if Bun is not installed on your machine.